Skip to main content

 Each Provider is in a separate subdirectory and consists of a number of mandatory files and any other files the developer is going to use.

-The following is the typical structure of a Provider plugin, using the OpenAI Provider as an example:
+The typical directory layout for the Provider plugin, using OpenAI Provider as an example:

 .